 - Leaks and Water Stains: Interior water stains or leaks in your attic are obvious signs that your roof is compromised.
 These need to be addressed promptly to prevent further damage to your home’s structure.

-When inspecting your roof, pay special attention to areas prone to leaks and damage, such as roof valleys, around chimneys, and near skylights.
+When doing the inspection for addressing shingle roof repair, pay special attention to areas prone to leaks and damage, such as roof valleys, around chimneys, and near skylights.

 Identifying Damaged Areas